Is Star Wars Land’s $250+ Lightsaber Worth It?

 Ultimately, we have zero regrets dropping $200+ to do Savi’s Workshop.
 I’m actually glad we didn’t go with the original plan of only me entering (for free) to watch our friend build his lightsaber, because my reaction to Sarah upon exiting would’ve been, “you have to see that.”
 In fact, Sarah’s reaction upon exiting Savi’s Workshop was, “we have to do that again and get another lightsaber so we each have one.”

-Even at the $250 price-point, Savi’s Workshop is truly something special–an experience to be savored and remembered long after the lightsaber breaks or dies.
+Even at the higher price-points, Savi’s Workshop is truly something special–an experience to be savored and remembered long after the lightsaber breaks or dies.
 This is one of the most popular Star Wars: Galaxy’s Edge offerings at both Walt Disney World and Disneyland, and for good reason.
 It’s not going to be something that everyone can afford to do in terms of time or money, but it’s something we recommend as a splurge for those who can do it.
 You won’t regret it.

 Your Thoughts